 There are no data on the use of this drug in pregnancy and breastfeeding.

-Consequently, it is recommended that you should avoid taking it if you are pregnant or planning a pregnancy, or if you are breast feeding.
+Consequently, it is recommended that you should avoid taking it if you

 May I drink alcohol while I am taking mepacrine?